-WHO WHEN WHAT Crew members Crew members on duty any time outside of individual cabins or working with other crew members (e.g. in public spaces, service areas etc.) Medical mask ^a OR Properly fitting respirator (FFP2) ^b ©ECDC Crew members off duty and outside of individual cabins, regardless of whether physical distancing of 1.5 metres can be maintained OR C C C C C C C C C C C C C C C C C C C Crew members in contact/interacting with passengers including when: Handling food Cleaning cabins If above unavailable: Frequent hand hygie ne
+WHO WHEN WHAT Crew members Crew members on duty any time outside of individual cabins or working with other crew members (e.g. in public spaces, service areas etc.) Medical mask ^a OR Properly fitting respirator (FFP2) ^b If unavailable a OR Crew members off duty and outside of individual cabins, regardless of whether physical distancing of 1.5 metres can be maintained Crew members in contact/interacting with passengers including when: - Handling food - Cleaning cabins If above unavailable : Frequent hand hygiene